woc-hack/Assignments/modelStars.md

 # Seems that only duration matters, not other predictors.
 # now select only projects that had more than 1 authors eventually
 summary(lm(lns~log(d10+1)+I(as.factor(nf)), data=za,subs=za$na>1))
-# looks like more levels of nf matter: why?
+# Exercise 6: looks like more levels of nf matter: why?
 #now select only projects that had more than 10 authors eventually
 summary(lm(lns~log(d10+1)+I(as.factor(nf)), data=za,subs=za$na>10))
-# looks like even more levels of nf matter: why?
+# Exercise 7: looks like even more levels of nf matter: why?
+# Exercise 8: recall that projects were selected based on duration: would d10 be still signiofiacant if all projects were in the sample?
 ```